Preventing unlawful insider trading: disclosure and trading guidelines

 Additional Rules Applicable to Form 4 Filers and LT Members

-Section 16 of the Exchange Act applies to all Board Directors, Executive Officers, and their family members (“insiders”).
-Section 16(b) provides that any “short-swing” profit realized by any insider from any combination of a purchase and sale or sale and purchase of any of the Company’s equity securities within any six-month period is recoverable by the Company.
-Liability is strictly imposed under Section 16(b) regardless of intent or possession or use of material nonpublic information.
-Further, the Company may not waive its right to recover this “profit.”
+Section 16 of the Exchange Act applies to all Board Directors, Executive Officers and their family members (“insiders”).
+Section 16(b) provides that any “short-swing” profit realised by any insider from any combination of a purchase and sale or sale and purchase of any of the Company’s equity securities within any six-month period is recoverable by the Company.
+Liability is strictly imposed under Section 16(b) regardless of intent or possession or use of material non-public information.
+Furthermore, the Company may not waive its right to recover this “profit”.

 To avoid any liability under Section 16(b), to assist in the timely filing of transaction reports under Section 16(a) and to otherwise ensure compliance with applicable securities laws, we require that insiders and LT Members adhere to the following guidelines: